frewsxcv/graphosaurus/README.md

 ![](https://i.imgur.com/0ylXUd6.gif)

-While this is an very basic example, I hope I've demonstrated how simple it is to create graphs with Graphosaurus.
+While this is a very basic example, I hope I've demonstrated how simple it is to create graphs with Graphosaurus.

 ## Build